andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea_DataFormat_v2.md

 <andy.goryachev@oracle.com>

-March 3, 2026
+March 13, 2026

 ## Summary

-This document describes the data format used by `RichTextArea`'s default text model `RichTextModel` for saving, loading, copying, and pasting of rich content.
+This document describes the data format used by `RichTextModel`, the default model used by the `RichTextArea`'s control.

-This format (as a part of an incubator module) is likely to change once the decision to integrate it into the JavaFX core is made.
+This format (as a part of an incubator module) is likely to change once the decision is made to integrate it into the JavaFX core.

 ## Example